-Finally, to improve the model’s understanding of global anatomy, we curate a complementary pretraining dataset.
-We apply TotalSegmentator to our CT volumes to generate approximately 5,000 segmentations across its 117 predefined anatomical classes, providing broad coverage of structural features for volumetric pretraining.
+To strengthen the model’s understanding of global anatomical structure, we curated a complementary pretraining dataset.
+Using TotalSegmentator \cite{TotalSegmentator}, we automatically segmented the CT volumes of our PET/CT dataset, generating roughly 100,000 labeled segmentations spanning its 117 predefined anatomical classes.
+This dataset provides comprehensive anatomical coverage, and encourages model alignment between metabolic activity in PET scans and the structural anatomies in the CT scan.

-Ours is the first publicly available multimodal PET/CT dataset with lesion-level granularity.
+Our dataset is the first publicly available multimodal PET/CT dataset with lesion-level granularity.
 As we highlight in \Cref{tab:dataset_comparison}, existing PET/CT datasets are typically limited in scope, focusing on specific organs, lacking text, lesion-level findings, or missing segmentation masks.
-In contrast, our dataset, PETAR-11K, provides the first large-scale, whole-body PET/CT collection with aligned findings, 3D lesion masks, and textual descriptions, enabling comprehensive volumetric understanding and report generation.
+In contrast, our dataset, which we term \textbf{PETARSeg-11K}, provides the first large-scale, whole-body PET/CT collection with aligned findings, 3D lesion masks, and textual descriptions.

-At the time of this submission, Pet2Rep and ViMed-PET have not made public their datasets, and so we do not use them in our evaluations.